 Next the girl.
 She’s 8, and veers from toddler to teenager and back again.
 Her beddy teddy is lying on her chest, watching me through the dark with round black eyes, protecting her while she sleeps.
 She lies on her back, arms thrown wide in pink nightie, on pink pillow, under pink duvet.
 She was swept away by an enormous yawn as she settled down, insisting “I’m not tired” as her eyes closed.
 Her face is round like the moon, picture perfect with wide-apart eyes and long, long lashes.
 As a baby, she turned her head from side to side as she stirred in her sleep, and she still does sometimes.
 With a murmur and a sigh, she dreams of fairies and kittens and Daddy coming home.

 They seem so grown up sometimes and so young when they’re asleep.
 Sometimes I’m afraid to go to bed; I sleep so heavily and I don’t want to leave them alone – even if they are just down the hall.
-I wonder how much of our quirky little life in 2016 they’ll remember when they’re big.
+I wonder how much of our quirky little life right now they’ll remember when they’re big.
 In their slumber, some of it is being filed into their brains’ long term memory, some into short term memory, and some is going straight to the shredder.